-For ADHD children and adults, the self-awareness at the heart of every yoga practice may bring the biggest benefit: learning to connect your mind and body will build better self-control, help alleviate impulsivity, and make stimuli more bearable.
+For ADHD children and adults, the self-awareness at the heart of every yoga practice may bring the biggest benefit: learning to connect your mind and body to build better self-control, alleviate impulsivity and make stimuli more bearable.

 How Yoga can Help ADHD

-The ADHD mind can be a hectic mix of self-conscious thoughts that seep out through impulsive action and conversation, making it difficult to stay still and focused on anything.
-For children, that can contribute to learning problems, social challenges, and a frustrating fight against distraction.
+The ADHD mind can be a hectic mix of self-conscious thoughts that seep out through impulsive actions and conversation, making it difficult to stay still and focused on anything.
+For children, that can contribute to learning problems, social challenges and a frustrating fight against distraction.

 In cases where medication isn’t an option, yoga is often the best therapeutic substitute, which makes it of particular interest to researchers.
-Recent studies out of India, Europe, and Australia have found that yoga led to significant improvements in ADHD symptoms, especially behavior problems, in children who were taking medication and in those who were not.
+Recent studies out of India, Europe and Australia have found that yoga can lead to significant improvements in ADHD symptoms, especially behavior problems, in children who were taking medication and in those who were not.

 Yoga is never about coming in first or last; instead, it lets children get in touch with their bodies and potential in a non-competitive way, without pressure to perform.

-Many ADHD children have problems with fidgeting and outbursts of energy at inappropriate times, symptoms that are particularly difficult to control.
+Many ADHD children have problems with fidgeting and outbursts of energy at inappropriate times, and these symptoms are particularly difficult to control.

 Yoga’s focus on rhythmic breathing can train the brain to stay still and strengthen the central nervous system.
-The muscle stretching and strengthening in every yoga practice help children exert pent-up energy, too.
+The muscle stretching and strengthening in every yoga practice helps children exert pent-up energy too.

-One initial hurdle to a yoga practice for kids is calming the ADHD child down enough to follow instructions.
-So, instead of jumping right into a routine of poses and postures, it’s important to get comfortable with the basics of breath first and then work in the movement.
+One initial hurdle to a yoga practice for kids is calming an ADHD child down enough to follow instructions.
+So, instead of jumping right into a routine of poses and postures, it is important to get comfortable with the basics of breath first and then work in the movement.
 Good breathing technique is the foundation of a good yoga practice, and patience is key.

 Yoga is a fairly broad term, covering dozens of specific styles and classes.
-Your unique personality may lead to you to a certain brand, pace or concentration, and that’s fine – you’re more likely to stick with an exercise regimen when you enjoy each session!
+Your unique personality may lead to you to a certain brand, pace or concentration, and that is fine — you are more likely to stick with an exercise regimen when you enjoy each session!

-You may want to steer clear of fast-paced “flow” routines and complicated sequences.
-Yoga shouldn’t stress your body or your mind; if you feel pressured to perform or struggle to follow steps and movements, you’ll probably lose your focus.
+You may want to steer clear of fast-paced flow routines and complicated sequences.
+Yoga shouldn’t stress your body or your mind; if you feel pressured to perform or struggle to follow steps and movements, you will probably lose your focus.

-You may find it easier to practice yoga in your own living room, but you’ll benefit more when you follow along with an experienced yoga instructor.
+You may find it easier to practice yoga in your own living room, but you will benefit more when you follow along with an experienced yoga instructor.

 Focus on Breathing

-The way you breathe during your yoga routine can make a huge difference in your physical and psychological state now, and long after you’ve left the yoga mat.
+The way you breathe during your yoga routine can make a huge difference in your physical and psychological state now, and long after you have left the yoga mat.

 It may seem like a minimal aspect, but slowing your breathing and balancing your inhalations and exhalations can actually help your brain function better.
 Studies show that more alpha waves begin to replace delta waves during this sort of focused breathing, and that translates into alertness and better decision-making.